couchbaselabs/iOS-WorkerBee/README.md

 ## Uploading Test Results

-Test results are saved into a local TouchDB database and can be replicated to a remote database server.
+Test results are saved into a local Couchbase Lite database and can be replicated to a remote database server.
 This is very useful for collecting and analyzing data from multiple devices.

 To enable replication, open TestListController.m, uncomment the definition of `kUpstreamSavedTestDatabaseURL`, and set its value to the URL of the database to upload to.
-This can be any CouchDB-compatible database.
+This can be the Couchbase Sync Gateway, or any CouchDB-compatible database.
 (It does need to allow anonymous push replication, unless you want to extend SavedTestRun.m to support authentication.)

 ## License